 And while I advocate certain products and techniques, I promise not to get too preachy.
 We’ll build a community based on mutual assistance, a sense of humor and rock-solid advice from people who know what they’re talking about.

-If you haven’t already, sign up for Sharpologist’s email list and grab my 50 page ebook on how to get a better shave in 30 days.
+If you haven’t already, sign up for Sharpologist’s email list and grab my 50 page ebook on how to get a more enjoyable shave in 30 days.
 It’s packed full of useful information and a great starting point to what you’ll find here on Sharpologist.

 Notice the menu below the site name?
 Selecting “BLOG” will bring up all the options for that category (Shaving, Grooming, “Diversions”), plus sub-categories if there are any.

 The Sharpologist Philosophy